CryptoBridge shutting down

 - Offers a huge selection of crypto coins and tokens

-- BridgeCoin (BCO) holders can stake their coins to receive their share of 50% of the trading profits
+- BridgeCoin (BCO) holders can stake their coins to receive their share of 50% of trading profits

 - Web and desktop interfaces available